 Road Gearing

-Road cyclists need a wide gear range, from heavy ones for fast descents to lighter ones for climbing hills at their preferred cadence.
+Road cyclists need a wide gear range, from hard gears for fast descents to lighter ones for climbing hills at their preferred cadence.

 For completion, here is the table showing the available chainring and cassette options: